White Croats: Middle Ages

-They could have been the neighbors of the Franks as early as 846 or 869 when Duchy of Bohemia was under the control of Eastern Francia.
-Otto I ruled the Moravians only from 950, and the White Croats were also part of the Moravian state, at least from 929.
+They could have been the neighbors of the Franks as early as 846 or 869 when the Duchy of Bohemia was under the control of Eastern Francia, and Otto I ruled the Bohemians only from 950, and the White Croats were also part of the Bohemian state, at least from 929.
 György Györffy argued that the White Croats were allies of the Hungarians (Turks), but "neither in 929 nor in 950 could be Bohemia described as being in good relations with Hungary", as part of White Croatia was in the realm of Bohemia, and friendly relations between Bohemia and Magyars were established after 955.
 White Croats since 906 until 955, or since 955, were in friendly and matrimonial relations with the Árpád dynasty.
 A similar story to the 30th chapter is mentioned in the work by Thomas the Archdeacon, Historia Salonitana (13th century), where he recounts how seven or eight tribes of nobles, who he called Lingones, arrived from Poland and settled in Croatia under Totila's leadership.
 According to the Archdeacon, they were called Goths, but also Slavs, depending on the names brought by those who came from Polish and Bohemian lands.
 Some scholars consider Lingones to be a distortion of the name for the Polish tribe of Lendians.
 The reliability to the claim adds the recorded oral tradition of Michael of Zahumlje from DAI that his family originates from the unbaptized inhabitants of the river Vistula called as Litziki, identified with Widukind's Licicaviki, also referring to the Lendians (Lyakhs).
 According to Tibor Živković, the area of the Vistula where the ancestors of Michael of Zahumlje originate was the place where White Croats would be expected.
 In the 31st chapter, "Of the Croats and of the Country They Now Dwell in" Constantine wrote: